Taxation of international executives

 Is salary earned from working abroad taxed in Ghana?
 If so, how?

-In Ghana, employment income is taxed based on the worldwide income.
-Non-Ghanaian income of a resident is taxable, even if this is not brought into or received in Ghana.
-There is however credit for the taxes paid in other jurisdictions on the non-Ghanaian sourced income.
+In Ghana, employment income is taxed based on the worldwide income in the case of resident individuals (citizen).
+Non-Ghanaian income of a citizens is taxable, even if this is not brought into or received in Ghana.
+There is, however credit for the taxes paid in other jurisdictions on the non-Ghanaian sourced income.
 The foreign tax credit allowable however shall not exceed the average rate of Ghanaian tax payable on that income.

 Are investment income and capital gains taxed in Ghana?
 If so, how?